avocadoboi/avo/README.md

 # AvoGUI
 A GUI library in c++ that is inspired by Google's Material Design guidelines.
 It was created because I wanted a high level GUI library with as much control as possible while keeping a logical and smooth workflow and doesn't make you write tons of unnecessary code, and that also has clear, readable and detailed documentation.
-It's basically my dream library.
+It's basically my dream library - that's the goal, at least.

 ## Getting started
 All you need to do is add AvoGUI.hpp and AvoGUI.cpp to your project, and you're ready to start.

 ### Creating your GUI class
-You first need to create a class that inherits AvoGUI::GUI.
+It is a good idea to create a class that inherits AvoGUI::GUI.
 The GUI is made up of a view tree structure, where every view has a parent, some have one or more children and some have one or more siblings.
 The GUI is the only view that doesn't have a parent, and is the topmost view in the tree (depending on how you think about a tree, hmmm).

 This is the structure of a GUI class.
 Every method that can be overridden by your GUI (assuming it only inherits AvoGUI::GUI) is shown here.
 ```cpp